zephchang/marx_vector/planning_doc.md

 > get streamlit inspector for embeds rewritten [done]

-> get the new stuff hooked up to d3
+> get the new stuff hooked up to d3 [done]

+> let's try just straight up using chapters from marx and see what happens. [done]

+FEATURE IDEAS

+> clean up code

+> node and node text zoom

+> display text on right side that scrolls with paragraph.

+> try some text that is more skimmable (not marx) maybe like that book on god or something.
+Maybe the Jappe book.

 > different colors for different chapters